igoramadas/jarbunq/README.md

 Security is a top priority on this project.
 Hell, we're dealing with money, and no one wants to wake up on a lovely sunny morning to realise his bank accounts have been leaking cash.
 So what do I do to make sure this won't happen?

+- First and foremost: everything is open source, so no black boxes
 - Your actual bunq credentials are not known to the service, as it uses OAuth2
 - No logging of credentials or tokens
 - Regular security scans on the dependencies - mostly via `$ npm audit`